 - Interferes with communication channels.

 Understanding noise exposure, in general, helps reduce the potential for hearing loss in the workplace.
-Avoiding the problems mentioned above also includes adhering to the standards and guidelines provided and making appropriate hearing protection available to workers.
-In addition, using noise controls as a first line of defense significantly helps reduce hazardous exposure and limits or minimizes risk to hearing.
+However, avoiding the problems mentioned above also includes adhering to the standards and guidelines and making appropriate hearing protection available to workers.
+In addition, using noise controls as a first line of defense significantly helps reduce hazardous exposure and limits or minimizes the risk to hearing.

 Understanding Noise Exposure

 Exposure to excessive noise depends on several factors.
-Noise exposure involves the loudness of the noise (in decibels/dB) as well the duration of exposure.
-Other factors involve whether or not an employee moves between work areas with different noise levels, if noises come from multiple sources at once, and if noises are constant or sporadic like with nail guns and punch presses.
+For example, noise exposure involves the loudness of the noise (in decibels/dB) and the duration of exposure.
+Other factors involve whether or not an employee moves between work areas with different noise levels, if noises come from multiple sources at once, and if noises are constant or sporadic, like with nail guns and punch presses.

-In general, the higher the noise level, the less time it takes for hearing damage to occur.
+The higher the noise level, the less time it takes for hearing damage to occur.
 A good rule of thumb is that if a worker has to raise his voice to talk to someone only an arm’s length away, the environment likely has damaging noise levels.
-Other indications include ringing or humming in ears and experiencing temporary hearing changes after leaving work.
+Other indications include ringing or humming in the ears and experiencing temporary hearing changes after leaving work.

 Adhering to Standards & Guidelines

-OSHA provides a chart telling the hours per day a person can be exposed to a certain sound level before risking hearing damage.
-Note that the National Institute for Occupational Safety and Health (NIOSH) recommends maximum noise exposure levels that are slightly different than OSHA’s standards.
+OSHA provides a chart telling the hours per day a person can be exposed to a specific sound level before risking hearing damage.
+Note that the National Institute for Occupational Safety and Health (NIOSH) recommends maximum noise exposure levels slightly different from OSHA’s standards.